 |Hard Drive||300 GB with 100 GB free for courseware||500GB Solid State Drive (SSD)|

 |Display||11-inch screen or larger, at least 1366x768 resolution|

 |Warranty||An extended warranty with accidental damage coverage is highly recommended||4-year extended warranty with accidental coverage is highly recommended|

 |Backup||None||USB external hard drive, Google Docs, UT Box|

 *Note: several engineering applications such as MATLAB are eliminating support for 32-Bit versions of their software.
 Therefore, 64-Bit devices and operating systems are now strongly recommended, or perhaps considered as a requirement.

 ECE-IT, in partnership with the University Campus Computer Store, is happy to provide students with an easy way to purchase business class laptops at a discounted rate.
 All the laptop models included in the co-op meet or exceed the ECE minimum requirements and come with a 1-year limited warranty.
 The option to purchase additonal warranty is also available during the initial time of purchase.
 The purchase of addiitional accidental warranty means all hardware is covered whether it is a manufacturer defect or broken by the user.
 Users requesting hardware support must drop their laptop off at the Campus Computer Store in FAC 109.
 They will coordinate with the vendor to fix any hardware issues the laptop may have.

-All computers must have an active antivirus subscription before being connected to the campus internet.
-The University of Texas at Austin makes Microsoft Forefront Client available to all students free of charge through the Bevoware program.
-In addition, many other software packages are available at steep discounts through Bevoware and/or Campus Computers.
+All computers must have an active antivirus subscription before being connected to the campus network.
+Systems running Windows 8 and above have the built-in Microsoft Defender installed.
+In addition, many other software packages are available at steep discounts through the Campus Computer store.